l3montree-dev/kubernetes-developer-workshop/README.md

 minikube addons enable ingress
 ```

-### 5. Create the "workshop" Namespace in Minikube
+### Part 2.2 Create the "workshop" Namespace in Minikube

 Set the kubectl alias to the Minikube cluster: